Quantum algorithm for Ewald summation based computation of long-range electrostatics: Results

 \subsection{Classical versus quantum algorithm}

-We propose an algorithm for solving the Ewald summation problem on a quantum computer to evaluate the electrostatic energy $E$.
-We use the same decomposition of $E$ into several summations as in the classical Ewald method described above (Eq. (\ref{eq:eq5})).
-We evaluate the summations for energies $E^{S}$, $E^{\mathrm{self}}$, and $E^{\mathrm{dip}}$ using classical algorithms but employ quantum computing for evaluating the summation in the second term $E^L$ in Eq. (\ref{eq:eq5}) to reduce the computational complexity.
-Fig. 2 shows that, depending on the charge configuration, $E^L$ accounts for $\sim$0.01-12$\%$ of the total energy $E$, and that computation of $E^L$ is one of the bottlenecks in the calculation of $E$ (along with $E^{S}$).
-In this algorithm, we utilize the Quantum Fourier Transform~\cite{nielsen2010quantum}.
+We propose a new algorithm for solving the Ewald summation problem on a quantum computer to evaluate the electrostatic energy $E$.
+We use the same decomposition of $E$ into several summations as in the Ewald method described above (Eq. (\ref{eq:eq5})).
+In this algorithm, the energy terms $E^{S}$, $E^{self}$, and $E^{dip}$ are computed using the classical algorithm, while the energy term $E^L$ is computed using the quantum computing to reduce the computational complexity.
+Fig. 2 shows that, depending on a charge distribution, $E^L$ accounts for $\sim$12$\%$ of the total energy $E$, and that calculation of $E^L$ is one of the computational bottlenecks.
+In the algorithm proposed, we utilize the Quantum Fourier Transform~\cite{nielsen2010quantum}.

-The computational complexity of the classical Ewald summation method \cite{ewald1921evaluation,de1980simulation} scales as $\bigO(N^{3/2})$ with the system size $N$ (number of point charges $N$).
+The computational complexity of the classical Ewald summation method \cite{ewald1921evaluation,de1980simulation} scales as $\bigO(N^{3/2})$ with the system size $N$.
 For a more advanced Particle Mesh Ewald (PME) method \cite{darden1993pme}, the computational complexity scales as $\bigO(N\log N)$.
 Therefore, we can formulate the following statement.